Blood Cancer Types

 Myeloma

 Myeloma develops when a collection of plasma cells, which normally help the body develop antibodies, form tumors in the bone marrow.
 The tumors prevent normal reproduction of healthy blood cells.
-It is sometimes called bone marrow cancer or plasma cell myeloma.
+It's sometimes called bone marrow cancer or plasma cell myeloma.

 Rare Blood Cancers

 Other types of blood cancers are less common.
-These include those listed below.
+Rare blood cancer types include those listed below.

 Myeloproliferative Neoplasms